 Not every application needs to be integrated with every single other application, but the graph clearly shows the impact of adding a 12th application.
 The negative impact on time, money and quality by adding or replacing applications in the point to point scenario is nearly disastrous.
 Besides that, the risk of mistakes and instable network traffic are high.

-Structure your complexity; scale expansion of applications with a Canonical Data Model
+Structure your complexity: scale expansion with a Canonical Data Model

 So how do you scale up your integrations landscape in a proper way?
 By using a Canonical Data Model.
 A Canonical Data Model is often referred to as the common data model: one language that connects all applications.
 Thus enforcing standardization of data definitions.
 Therefore, this Canonical Data Model wil hold the single integration model for your company – one truth.